 The University of South Carolina is home to the fighting Gamecocks.
 With mascot nicknames of “Cocky” and the live Gamecock, “Sir Big Spur”, they are the only major college program to call the Gamecock their official mascot.
 The Gamecocks proudly wear the colors garnet and black.
 The USC football program is part of the Southeastern Conference (SEC) and is coached by Shane Beamer.

 The USC football games are such a thrilling and fun atmosphere to be a part of.
 Home football games occur almost every other Saturday throughout the fall.
 During this time, thousands of people from all over the state make their way to Williams-Brice Stadium to cheer on the gamecocks.
-The 2022 football season kicked off with a win against Georgia State University on September 3rd and they will play their last regular season game away at Clemson on November 26.
+The 2023 football season will begin with an away game against the University of North Carolina.

 You’ll Love Williams-Brice Stadium